 the chemical if it is present.
 This is considered the "minimum response time" and it will be noted by the manufacturer in the operator's manual.
 Be aware that you will need to add time

 to this "minimum response time" if you have attached hosing or a probe extension to the inlet.
 The additional time is needed to allow the air from the different depths of the space to be

 pulled into the equipment inlet.

-- When entry operations covered by the entry permit, cancel the permit.
+- When entry operations covered by the entry permit have been completed, cancel the permit.

-- When a condition that is not allowed under the entry permit arises in or near the permit space and that condition is temporary in nature and does not change the configuration of
+- A condition that is not allowed under the entry permit arises in or near the permit space.

 Recordkeeping and Review

 Permit entry: The entry employer must retain each canceled entry permit for at least 1 year to facilitate the review of the permit space program.
 Review permits within

 one year of their cancellation to ensure that the procedures for issuing them are still effective and the information on them still protects employees who enter the space.
 Any problems